brianom95/brianom95.github.io/_posts/2022-06-24-shannon-source-to-sea.md

 It was high tide so Gower was deep underwater, but I stopped for a while by the castle.
 A boat covered in Limerick flags was conveniently placed for a celebratory photo.
 I paddled slowly through the bridges to the end of the city.
 Lifting the boat up a slipway for the last time, I couldn't wait for my back to get some relief.

-A group of women were celebrating a retirement there and gave me a slice of cake on hearing what I had done.
+A group of women were celebrating a retirement and gave me a slice of cake on hearing what I had done.
 It was overwhelming to sit in the sun and think about how much had happened this week.
 Relive the highs and lows, feeling proud of somehow making it, and knowing I didn't have to paddle tomorrow.

 250km in 96hrs